crazychenz/vinnie.work/explorelog/content/blog/20201022-vscode-c-debug/index.md

         "StrictHostKeyChecking=no",
         "root@localhost"
     ],
-    "pipeCwd": "${workspaceRoot}"
+    "pipeCwd": "${workspaceFolder}"
 }
 ```

-Alternatively, you can also perform a `docker exec` with a pipeTransport configuration that resembles the following, assuming you know the name of the container (its 'lldb' in this example):
+Alternatively, you can also perform a `docker exec` with a pipeTransport configuration that resembles the following, assuming you know the name of the container (its 'container_name_here' in this example):

 ```
 "pipeTransport": {